siddharth-maharana/siddharth-maharana.github.io/_pages/research.md

 ### Astronomical Instrumentation

-Modern astronomy advances because of advances in instrumentation.
-My work spans the complete life cycle of astronomical instruments—from scientific motivation and optical design to commissioning and scientific exploitation.
+Modern astronomy advances because of advances in instrumentation and observational techniques.
+My work spans the complete life cycle of astronomical instruments—from scientific motivation and instrument design and building to commissioning and scientific exploitation.

 Current projects include: